Skip to content

 Takayama is a perfectly preserved Edo merchant town in the Hida mountains of Gifu Prefecture.
 The three streets of the Sanmachi Suji district — wooden lattice facades, narrow canals, sake breweries marked by cedar-ball door ornaments — look much as they did 300 years ago.
 In October, the canal-side maples and the surrounding Hida mountains make the old town one of the most visually satisfying places in Japan.

-If you can be there on October 9–10, you'll witness the Takayama Autumn Festival.
-Twelve elaborately lacquered festival floats (yatai), some dating to the 17th century and listed as UNESCO Intangible Cultural Heritage, process through the old town.
-It is one of Japan's three great festivals, and for sheer cultural density — ancient craft, mountain scenery, sake, autumn colour — it may be the best reason in all of Japan to pin your trip to a specific date.
+If you can be there on October 9–10, you'll witness the Takayama Autumn Festival (Hachiman Matsuri).
+Elaborately lacquered festival floats (yatai), some dating to the 17th century, process through the old town; the festival is inscribed on UNESCO's Intangible Cultural Heritage list as part of the Yama-Hoko-Yatai float festivals of Japan.
+It is counted among Japan's most beautiful festivals, and for sheer cultural density — ancient craft, mountain scenery, sake, autumn colour — it may be the best reason in all of Japan to pin your trip to a specific date.

 Shirakawa-go requires no selling: the UNESCO-listed village of gassho-zukuri farmhouses with steeply pitched thatched roofs set against forested mountains is one of the most photographed landscapes in Asia.
 From the Ogimachi Castle Ruins Observatory — a 10-minute uphill walk from the village — all the farmhouses align in the same northeast-southwest orientation surrounded by rice paddies, a living architectural pattern developed over centuries to shed heavy snowfall.
 In autumn, the surrounding maples glow orange and red at sunset.

-Practical note: Takayama is best reached via Nagoya (Nozomi shinkansen from Tokyo, ~1h30, then a 2h25 JR Hida limited express north).
-For foreign passport holders, the Takayama-Hokuriku Area Tourist Pass (¥19,800 for 5 days) covers trains from Nagoya to Takayama and Toyama, plus the Nohi buses to Shirakawa-go and Kanazawa — considerably better value than the JR Pass for this region.
+Practical note: Takayama is best reached via Nagoya (Nozomi shinkansen from Tokyo, ~1h40, then a 2h25 JR Hida limited express north).
+For foreign passport holders, the Takayama-Hokuriku Area Tourist Pass (¥19,800 for 5 consecutive days) covers trains from Nagoya to Takayama and Toyama, plus the Nohi buses to Shirakawa-go and Kanazawa — considerably better value than the JR Pass for this region.
 Shirakawa-go to Kanazawa takes 1h40 on the same bus.
+If you're building out this corridor properly, our guide to Kanazawa and Takayama goes deeper on both.

 Kyoto: The Peak of Koyo Culture (Late November – Early December)